hxj5/xcltk/preprocess/README.md

 #### 1. Germline SNPs calling

 xcltk calls heterozygous germline SNPs by treating all cells as one bulk sample.
-UMI information (if avaiable) would be ignored in this step.

 #### 2. Reference based SNP phasing